ssumanss/abstract-algebra/docs/index.md

 # Welcome to Abstract Algebra Course

-This website dedicated for Abstract Algebra taught in sememster I for the course of MA/MSc in Mathematics in TMBU, Bhagalpur.
+This webpage is dedicated to the course of ==Abstract Algebra== taught in sememster I for the degree of MA/MSc in Mathematics in TMBU, Bhagalpur.

 ## Prequesite

-This course presumes the knowledge of groups, ring, field and some knowledge of vector space is also needed.
+This course presumes the introductry knowledge of groups, rings and fields.
+Some knowledge of vector space is always helpful.

 ## Syllabus